 The final panel in the Williamsburg Copy of Detective Comics #38 shows Batman's newspaper obituary.

 For a good hour or so Sean and I debated what the story might have meant, whether the double represented death, a death wish, conscience, a protest against the idea of introduction of Robin, or the elemental horror of reflection itself.
-Then we turned to whether the obituary at the end indicated that the dead double was taken as the real Batman, that in killing his double Batman had killed himself, or whether Batman was already dead from the start although he didn't realize it.
+Then we turned to whether the obituary at the end indicated the dead double was taken as the real Batman, that in killing his double Batman had killed himself, or whether Batman was already dead from the start although he didn't realize it.

-"The remarkable thing is," Sean added when the discussion came to a lull, "I haven't been able to find another copy of #38 that's like this.
-I've inquired at every comic bookstore in New York that I can find and called every other collector I know who also has #38, and every other copy of #38, it seems, depicts what it's supposed to depict—the first appearance of Robin.
-No other copy of #38, at least none that I am aware of, depicts this alternate storyline of Batman's death by doppelganger.
+"The remarkable thing is," Sean added when the discussion came to a lull, "I haven't been able to find another copy of #38 like this.
+I've inquired at every comic bookstore in New York I can find and called every other collector I know who also has #38, and every other copy of #38, it seems, depicts what it's supposed to depict—the first appearance of Robin.
+No other copy of #38, at least none I am aware of, depicts this alternate storyline of Batman's death by doppelganger.
 It appears, as well as I can ascertain, that this alternate copy of Issue #38 is unique."